Skip to main content

 An order guide is a type of shopping list that outlines recommended items to buy for the business.
 Members can easily add all list items to their cart for streamlined buying.
 All team members can create order guides, but an administrator can create and share guides to team members to help facilitate what items should be bought for different purposes.

-The following image shows creating an order guide and adding team members from a mobile device: Shows two screens.
+Shows two screens.
 The first is a Create order guide page with fields for title, description, and cover photo selection.
 The second is an Add team members page with a search bar, filters, member list, and an Add 4 team members button.

 Administrators can configure Buyer accounts to require approval for all orders submitted.
 If a Buyer requires approval for an order, all Administrators and Approvers are notified of the required approval.